 Funcom's Supervisory Board is committed to treating all the Company's shareholders equally.
-In 2010, there were no transactions between the Company and its shareholders, Supervisory Board Members, Management Board Members, executives, or those close to them, which might be described as significant transactions, except the ones described in Note 26 in the Notes to the Consolidated Financial Statements.
+In 2011, there were no transactions between the Company and its shareholders, Supervisory Board Members, Management Board Members, executives, or those close to them, which might be described as significant transactions, except the ones described in Note 26 in the Notes to the Consolidated Financial Statements.
 Management Board member Pieter van Tol has an ownership stake in Weidema van Tol, a company used by Funcom for legal counsel and tax advice.
 The Supervisory Board will pay particular attention to obtaining independent valuations for any material transactions between the Company and its close associates.

-The Company has implemented guidelines to ensure that members of the Supervisory Board and the Management Board notify the Supervisory Board if they have any material direct or indirect interest in any transaction entered into by the company.
+The Company has implemented guidelines to ensure that members of the Supervisory Board and the Management Board notify the (Vice-) Chairman of the Supervisory Board if they have any material direct or indirect interest in any transaction entered into by the Company.
 These guidelines can be found in the Supervisory Board Regulations Article 4.1, and the Management Board Regulations, Article 4.2 and 4.3.
-The Supervisory Board Regulations can be found at www.funcom.com
+The Supervisory Board Regulations and Management Board regulations can be found at www.funcom.com